droundy/fac/web/features.md

 ## Minimal rebuild

 **Fac** enables you to have a truly minimal rebuild, with very a few exceptions.
-One exception is that if you change an environment variable, you will trigger an entire rebuild, which may not be needed.
+One exception is when one of your commands reads a directory (python3 does this), and therefore needs to be rerun every time the contents of that directory change.
+Even worse, a few commands (cargo is an example) call `stat` on every file in your repository, so if any file changes they need to be rerun.

 **SCons** is similar in this regard, but scons always computes the hash of every input file, even if its size and modification time are